WIND-D/TexAR/README.md

 ![Screenshots of the five steps in using the sample app to scan a real-world object: prepare, define bounding box, scan, adjust origin, then test and export.](Documentation/ScannerAppUIFlow.png)

+- Note: For easy object scanning, use a recent, high-performance iOS device.
+Scanned objects can be detected on any ARKit-supported device, but the process of creating a high-quality scan is faster and smoother on a high-performance device.

 1. **Prepare to scan.** When first run, the app displays a box that roughly estimates the size of whatever real-world objects appear centered in the camera view.
 Position the object you want to scan on a surface free of other objects (like an empty tabletop).
 Then move your device so that the object appears centered in the box, and tap the Next button.
 2. **Define bounding box.** Before scanning, you need to tell the app what region of the world contains the object you want to scan.
 Drag to move the box around in 3D, or press and hold on a side of the box and then drag to resize it.
 (Or, if you leave the box untouched, you can move around the object and the app will attempt to automatically fit a box around it.)
 Make sure the bounding box contains only features of the object you want to scan (not those from the environment it's in), then tap the Scan button.
 3. **Scan the object.** Move around to look at the object from different angles.
 The app highlights parts of the bounding box to indicate when you've scanned enough to recognize the object from the corresponding direction.
 Be sure to scan on all sides from which you want users of your app to be able to recognize the object.
 The app automatically proceeds to the next step when a scan is complete, or you can tap the Stop button to proceed manually.